adamreidsmith/QML-for-Building-Detection/README.md

 3. SVMs and QSVMs with various quantum kernels
 4. AdaBoost ensemble learning using QSVM as a weak learner
 5. QBoost ensemble learning using QSVM as a weak learner
-6. Ensemble weighted by the softmax of the Matthew's correlation coefficent for each weak learner (softmax QSVM)
+6. Ensemble weighted by the softmax of the Matthew's correlation coefficient for each weak learner (softmax QSVM)

 ### Hyperparameter Optimization